Maud Pie (My Little Pony: Friendship Is Magic episode): Plot

 Pinkie Pie prepares for her older sister Maud's visit by creating mountains of rock candy at Sugarcube Corner, continuing their longtime tradition of making and trading rock candy necklaces.
 Pinkie organizes a lakeside picnic where Maud and her friends can get acquainted.
 However, Maud immediately puzzles her friends with her completely stoic demeanor, deadpan delivery, and unusual pet rock named Boulder.

 Each friend attempts individual bonding sessions to connect with her: Rarity tries discussing fashion but discovers Maud prefers dirty dish towels to elegant fabrics; Fluttershy introduces her animal friends only to find Maud more interested in rocks; Twilight learns that Maud writes thousands of poems all exclusively about geological formations; Rainbow Dash challenges her to boulder-throwing competitions; Applejack discovers that Maud's version of "honesty" involves blunt, uncomfortable directness and that she peels apples by smashing them with rocks.

 When her friends admit they have not been able to connect with Maud despite their efforts, Pinkie becomes visibly deflated and retreats to Sugarcube Corner alone.
 Desperate to bring everyone together, she constructs an elaborate obstacle course called "Pinkie-Rainbow-Rari-Twi-Apple-Flutter-Maud Fun Time" that combines all her friends' interests culminating in a dangerous rock slide.
 During her demonstration, Pinkie gets her hoof trapped between rocks just as a massive boulder breaks loose and tumbles toward her.

 Maud races through the obstacle course at incredible speed and destroys the falling boulder with her bare hooves, saving Pinkie's life and leaving everyone speechless.
 Twilight realizes what they all share with Maud: an unconditional love for Pinkie Pie.
 At the train station, the friends give Maud rock candy necklaces for her journey, and Twilight discovers that Maud has saved every necklace Pinkie ever sent her without eating any because she doesn't actually like candy—but she does love Pinkie Pie.
+The episode concludes with Pinkie eating the candy necklaces.